TiendaNube/api-docs/resources/transaction.md

 | `transaction_id` | String | The [Transaction](#Properties) ID. |
 | `amount` | Object | The money to be refunded.
 See [Money](#Money). |

-The Payment App must always response Tiendanube the http status code `202`.
+The Payment App must response Tiendanube the HTTP status code `202`.
 This status code indicates the Payment App accepts the refund request and eventually will refund the money.
 This is because refunding a transaction might be an async process and its complexity is different for each Payment App.
 It is very important to point out that once a refund process is done by a Payment App, it must be notified to Tiendanube through a [Transaction Event](#Transaction-Events) of type `refund`.

 #### POST https://some-payment-app.com/refund

-Requesting a Payment App for its approved/captured transaction to be refunded.
+Requesting a Payment App for its `approved/captured` transaction to be refunded.

 <details>
   <summary><b>Request</b></summary>